 NACE is recognized as an Authorized Provider of Continuing Education Units by the International Association for Continuing Education and Training (IACET).
 In order for a learner to “Successfully Complete” a NACE course and thereby receive a Certificate of Completion and CEUs, the following criteria must be met:

-Learning assessments may include: a cumulative average quiz score, a practical exam, and/or a written exam.
+Learning assessments include: a cumulative average quiz score and a practical exam..

 For learners who do not meet the two criteria above, a retake of the course and the related learning assessments will be required, in order to receive a Certificate of Completion with CEUs and “Successfully Complete” the NACE course.

 Disclaimer: This Certificate of Completion denotes successful completion of the NACE course, and should not be interpreted as the award of a NACE Institute Certification.